 How effective is CES for children?

-A study by Ray Smith (1992), of 23 ADD children using CES for 45 minutes per day for three weeks showed profound effects in reducing state anxiety (anxiety in the moment) and trait anxiety (overall anxiety) and depression (Figure 1).
+A study by Ray Smith (1992), of 23 children with ADHD using CES for 45 minutes per day for three weeks showed profound effects in reducing state anxiety (anxiety in the moment), trait anxiety (overall anxiety), and depression (Figure 1).